 Development – participants have the opportunity to learn about the fundraising process including, prospect identification and research, donor cultivation, proposal writing and stewardship.
 Tasks include reviewing daily and weekly publications for prospects, providing ticketing assistance to patrons, writing acknowledgement letters, and assisting with event planning and specific projects as they arise.
 Interns will act as members of the Development Team, attending weekly staff and departmental meetings.
 Candidates must have a sincere interest in theater fundraising.

-Marketing – participants work closely with the marketing department in both daily administrative operations and long term projects.
+Marketing – interns work closely with the marketing department in both daily administrative operations and long term projects.
 We provide a multifaceted learning experience in the field of professional theatrical marketing.
 Participants will assist the department with mailings, research, outreach, special events, audience development, archiving, and various forms of internet marketing and strategizing.

 Artistic– participants assist the artistic department with projects such as in-house readings, casting, production needs, and correspondence with artists.
-They attend readings and productions in New York City, as well as, observe sessions of the Dorothy Strelsin New American Writer’s Group, Primary Stages group of emerging playwrights who meet weekly to create original plays.
+They attend readings and productions in New York City, as well as observe sessions of the Dorothy Strelsin New American Writer’s Group, Primary Stages' group of emerging playwrights who meet weekly to create original plays.